Unfolded proximal neural networks for robust image Gaussian denoising: Proposed unfolded denoising NNs

 \subsection{Primal-dual building block iteration}

 The iterations described previously in \eqref{eq:fista} and \eqref{eq:sccp} share a similar framework which yields:

 On the one hand, this scheme is a reformulation of the Arrow-Hurwicz (AH) iterations, i.e., algorithm~\eqref{eq:sccp} with $\alpha_k \equiv 0$.
-On the other hand, for the limit case when $\mu_k \to +\infty$, the dual-ISTA~\eqref{eq:fista} iterations are recovered.
-Further, the inertia step is activated either on the dual variable for FISTA
+On the other hand, for the limit case when $\mu_k \to +\infty$, the DFB~\eqref{eq:fista} iterations are recovered.
+Further, the inertia step is activated either on the dual variable for DiFB